jerdog/jerdog-me-hugo/content/posts/devops-before-there-was-devops.md

 title: DevOps before there was DevOps, 20yr old style
 date: 2020-01-17
 image: /images/ethernet-switch.png
-description: "aka, "The early days of DevOps, from the perspective of a 20yr old"."
+description: "From 1995-1997 I worked at an Internet provider who was at the bleeding edge of the WWW explosion.
+This, is my DevOps story."
 draft: false
 author: "Jeremy Meiss"
 tags: